CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Benchmark

 \subsection{Benchmark Construction}

 \paragraph{Sourcing from \ossfuzz}

-Maintained by Google, \ossfuzz continuously fuzzes critical open-source projects and discovers new vulnerabilities with automatically generated PoCs.
-These findings are reported to developers, and \ossfuzz verifies if vulnerabilities are patched in updated project versions using the generated PoCs~\citep{ossfuzz}.
 The lifecycle of a vulnerability detected by \ossfuzz is illustrated in \cref{fig:oss-fuzz}.
 Project updates in \ossfuzz occur daily, and the patch commit exists in the last day before \ossfuzz identifies a fixed vulnerability.
-The exact patch commit can be pinpointed by searching through the commits in the last day to find the first commit where the PoC no longer triggers a vulnerability.
-With the identified patch commit, we can construct most of \sysname's benchmark elements: the pre-patch codebase and executable, the post-patch codebase and executable, the ground truth PoC produced by \ossfuzz, and the ground truth patch.
-The patch commit's message may contain details of the vulnerability, such as the location, type, and root cause.
-We prompt \gpt{} to rephrase the commit message to obtain a description of the vulnerability and perform manual inspection to ensure rephrasing quality.
+We pinpoint the exact patch commit by performing a binary search through the commits in the last day to find the first commit where the PoC no longer triggers a vulnerability.
+With the identified patch commit, we can obtain \sysname's benchmark elements: the pre-patch codebase, the post-patch codebase, the ground truth PoC produced by \ossfuzz, and the ground truth patch.
+The codebases are then compiled to executables with sanitizers enabled.
+The patch commit's message may contain detailed information of the vulnerability, such as the location, type, and root cause.
+We prompt \gptiv{} to rephrase the commit message to obtain a description of the vulnerability.